-- Single site - · Multisite WAN with centralized call processing - Multisite WAN with distributed call processing - Clustering over the WAN
+- Single site - Multisite WAN with centralized call processing - Multisite WAN with distributed call processing - Clustering over the WAN

 Cisco IM and Presence is supported with all the Unified CM deployment models.
-However, Cisco recommends co-locating the Cisco IM and Presence publisher with the Unified CM publisher due to the initial user database synchronization.
-All on-premises Cisco IM and Presence Services should be co-located within the Cisco IM and Presence cluster, with the exception of geographic datacenter redundancy and clustering over the WAN (for details, see Clustering Over the WAN, page 20-21).
+However, Cisco recommends locating the Cisco IM and Presence publisher in the same physical datacenter as the Unified CM publisher due to the initial user database synchronization.
+All on-premises Cisco IM and Presence servers should be physically located in the same datacenter within the Cisco IM and Presence cluster, with the exception of geographic datacenter redundancy and clustering over the WAN (for details, see Clustering Over the WAN, page 20-20).